tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 ## Usage in Post-Handshake Authentication

 The `cmw_attestation` extension is designed to be used exclusively in post-handshake authentication as defined in {{RFC9261}}.
-It allows attestation credentials to be transmitted in the authenticator (Certificate) message only in response to an authenticator request.
+It allows attestation credentials to be transmitted in the Certificate message of Authenticator only in response to an Authenticator Request.
 This ensures that attestation credentials are provided on demand rather than being included in the initial TLS handshake.

-To maintain a cryptographic binding between the attestation evidence and the authentication request, the `cmw_attestation` extension MUST be associated with the certificate_request_context of the corresponding CertificateRequest or ClientCertificateRequest message.
+To maintain a cryptographic binding between the Evidence and the authentication request, the `cmw_attestation` extension MUST be associated with the `certificate_request_context` of the corresponding CertificateRequest or ClientCertificateRequest message (from the Server or Client, respectively).
 This binding ensures that:

-- The attestation evidence is specific to the authentication event and cannot be replayed across different TLS sessions.
+- The Evidence is specific to the authentication event and cannot be replayed across different TLS sessions.
-- The attestation evidence remains tied to the cryptographic context of the TLS session.
+- The Evidence remains tied to the cryptographic context of the TLS session.

 ## Ensuring Compatibility with X.509 Certificate Validation

 The `cmw_attestation` extension does not modify or replace X.509 certificate validation mechanisms.
 It serves as an additional source of authentication data rather than altering the trust model of PKI-based authentication.
 Specifically:

-- Certificate validation (e.g., signature verification, revocation checks) MUST still be performed according to TLS {{!RFC8446}} and PKIX {{!RFC5280}}.
+- Certificate validation (e.g., signature verification, revocation checks) MUST still be performed according to TLS {{!I-D.ietf-tls-rfc8446bis}} and PKIX {{!RFC5280}}.
 - The attestation credentials carried in `cmw_attestation` MUST NOT be used as a substitute for X.509 certificate validation but can be used alongside standard certificate validation for additional security assurances.
 - Implementations MAY reject connections where the certificate is valid but the attestation credentials is missing or does not meet security policy.